-Fire ants strike fear into the hearts of South Florida residents.
+Fire ants strike fear into the hearts of South Florida visitors and residents.
 These small red creatures pack a toxic bite that leads to painful swelling, itching and stinging sensations.
 Homeowners who have experienced fire ant infestations in their yards know that they can also be quite difficult to drive out of an area.
-In this tip, we’ll take a look at the biology of the fire ant, how you can treat fire ant bits and some tips for controlling fire ants if they appear near your home.
+In this article, we’ll take a look at the biology of the fire ant, how you can treat fire ant bites, and some tips for controlling fire ants if they appear near your home.

 The term “fire ant” actually is not at all descriptive, as there are almost 300 known species of fire ant located around the world.
 When we use the term in South Florida, we’re typically referring to the red imported fire ant (solenopsis invcita).
 These ants are native to South America and were accidentally introduced to the United States through a cargo ship that docked in Mobile, Alabama in the 1930s.
 They then quickly spread through the southern United States, including a heavy infestation in Florida.